heidari-m/foo/README.md

-# foo
+# foobar
-Google foo challenges
+Google foobar challenges
+Repository contains google foobar challenges and corresponding python code.
+Any help to enrich the repository appreciated.